phetsims/phet-info/doc/core-voicing-quickstart-guide.md

 - If a component has an `accessibleName`, it is used for `voicingNameResponse`.
 - If it has an `accessibleHelpText`, that is used for `voicingHintResponse`.

-As a result, Core Voicing often comes for free once Core Interactive Description is in place.
+As a result, Core Voicing often comes for free once Core Description is in place.
 However, you can always override these defaults by supplying your own `voicingNameResponse` and `voicingHintResponse` options.

 NOTE: PhET is in the process of implementing this behavior in common code components.
 If you find a component where